ticohq/tico/README.md

-# tiicu
+# tico

 The first custom emulation frontend for Nintendo Switch — a controller-first, native C++ interface designed for performance, simplicity, and long-term portability.

 ----------

-## What is tiicu?
+## What is tico?

-tiicu is a multi-platform emulation frontend focused on delivering a console-quality user experience.
+tico is a multi-platform emulation frontend focused on delivering a console-quality user experience.

-Instead of file browsers, configuration menus, and fragmented tools, tiicu provides a unified interface that automatically organizes games, manages assets, and launches embedded emulator cores with zero user configuration.
+Instead of file browsers, configuration menus, and fragmented tools, tico provides a unified interface that automatically organizes games, manages assets, and launches embedded emulator cores with zero user configuration.

 It is designed to feel like a real console UI — not a development tool.